 - Each new feature must be covered by automated tests.

-It is a very limited list, just for example.
-But the availability of such rules is also a very critical part of the development process.
+It is an insufficient list, just for example.
+However, the availability of such rules is also a very critical part of the development process.

-Why are infrastructure and rules so important?
+Why are infrastructure and rules so essential?
 Because it is a skeleton of the future engineering department of your business.
 It is a canvas which allows to hire required specialists and grow your team.
-If you do not have rules you will have a chaos.
+If you do not have rules, you have chaos.
 The sad truth is that there are much more people who can code than people who can write rules and build a team.
-Such kind of job is a technical management.
+Such kind of job is technical management.